As you probably already know, college degrees mean higher salaries. And as you also probably know, college degrees don’t usually come cheap.

-Associate of Applied Science in Computer Information Systems
+Associate of Applied Science in Information Services Technology

-All classes offered in the online computer information systems degree at College of Southern Maryland are fully online.
+All classes offered in the online information services technology degree at the College of Southern Maryland are fully online.
 These courses include systems analysis and design, local area network administration, introduction to database, decision support systems, the information age: emerging technologies, internet and web application essentials, and computer security.
 Some of the jobs graduates with this degree land include business information systems developer, information analyst, project analyst, and system analyst.

-Should I stick with an associate’s degree or transfer into a bachelor’s program?
+Should I stick with an associate degree or transfer into a bachelor’s program?

 Information Technology: Potential Careers and Career Statistics

-The lowest-paying information technology position is computer support specialist.
-Even for this entry level position the median salary is $52,160 per year.
-That’s an insane return on investment for an associate’s degree.
-Projected job growth is 11%, which is faster than average and amounts to 88,500 new jobs in the field added between 2016 and 2026 according to the Bureau of Labor Statistics.
+The lowest-paying information technology position is a computer support specialist.
+Even for this entry-level position, the median salary is $80,676 per year.
+That’s an impressive return on investment for an associate degree.
+Projected job growth is 11%, which is faster than average and amounts to 83,100 new jobs in the field added between now and 2029 according to the Bureau of Labor Statistics.
 Below are some other positions in the industry and their median salaries.

-The highest level of education required for any of these positions is a bachelor’s degree, but an associate’s with work experience in an entry level position is also a good strategy for landing one of these jobs.
-All the careers listed above including computer support specialist will have a combined job growth of 219,600 jobs over the 2016-2026 period.
+The highest level of education required for any of these positions is a bachelor’s degree, but an associate with work experience in an entry-level position is also a good strategy for landing one of these jobs.

 There are many niche areas of the information technology field.
 Here we will provide a brief summary of each major niche and the degree that fits into it.